South Carolina Teach Loan Program

 Public Service Loan Forgiveness (PSLF) Program

 The Public Service Loan Forgiveness (PSLF) Program forgives the remaining balance on your Direct Loans after you have made 120 qualifying monthly payments under a qualifying repayment plan while working full-time for a qualifying employer.
 For more information, click here.

 Direct Subsidized Loans (sometimes called Subsidized Stafford Loans) are federal student loans borrowed through the Direct Loans program that offer undergraduate students a low, fixed interest rate and flexible repayment terms.
 Demonstrated financial need is required to qualify, and the federal government pays the interest when you are in school at least half-time, during the grace period, and during periods of authorized deferment.
 For more information, click here.

 Widely known as SC-CREATE, the mission of the program is to prepare highly qualified professionals who will serve the needs of students with disabilities in SC public and charter schools, and SCDE-operated programs.
-Through a collaborative partnership with local school districts and leading SC colleges and universities, SC-CREATE underwrites tuition and textbook costs for full-time employees in South Carolina schools completing coursework required for add-on, alternative, or initial licensure in special education and advanced licensure in speech-language pathology.
-For more information, click here
+Through a collaborative partnership with local school districts and leading SC colleges and universities, SC-CREATE underwrites tuition and textbook costs for full-time employees in South Carolina schools completing coursework required for add-on, alternative, or initial licensure in special education and advanced level certification in speech-language pathology.
+For more information, click here.

 Federal Work Study

 The Federal Work-Study (FWS) Program provides funds for part-time jobs which allow students to earn money needed to pay for educational expenses.
 Work-Study awards are a form of federal financial aid.
 Positions are available both on and off campus.
 Students are encouraged to find positions that provide work experience in their field of study or provide valuable service to the community.
 Jobs are advertised on this Web Site.
 For more information, click here.